google/aqt/README.md

 # AQT : Accurate Quantized Training

-AQT is a software library designed for easy tensor opeartion quantization in JAX.
+AQT is a software library designed for easy tensor operation quantization in JAX.
 AQT simultaneously provides:

   * excellent quantized model quality with no hand-tuning,
   * excellent training performance in production using contemporary ML accelerators,